 In this grade, slabs are constructed as a flat slab and supported by Under Reamed Piles, where even the pile cap serves as a column pedestal as with a flat slab, but their beams are not provided to reduce the cost.

 This method is performed is really well for ages.
 This technique has already been achieved in terminal buildings for Surat and Amritsar International Airports along with various public buildings in India.

 Application of Under Reamed Piles

-- As black cotton soil has a property that gets expand as it comes in contact with moisture or water and it gets contracted as it is dried out.
+- As black cotton soil has a property that gets expanded as it comes in contact with moisture or water and it gets contracted as it is dried out.
 Because of this reason, there may be a chance of cracks in the structure.

-- To avoid damage caused by soil volume change, the under reamed pile used.
+- To avoid damage caused by soil volume change, the under-reamed pile was used.

 - Sometimes, when foundation soil does not have sufficient bearing capacity, under-reamed piles are used to increase the capacity.

-- The under reamed piles are suitable when the water level in sandy soil is high.
+- The reamed piles are suitable when the water level in sandy soil is high.

 - It should be used.
 When there are lifting forces acting,

 Advantages of Under-Reamed Piles

-- These piles helps to decrease the differential settlement as well as the vertical settlement.
+- These piles help to decrease the differential settlement as well as the vertical settlement.

 - Under reamed piles are mostly used for soil that expands and shrinks in response to fluctuations in moisture or the expansive structure of the soil.